isaacsmith3/anchor/cs452-report.md

 ## What Did You Learn in This Project?

-I learned the intricacies of Manifest V3, including declarativeNetRequest APIs for blocking websites, service workers for background processing, and the complexities of managing state across extension components (popup, background, content scripts).
-I also learned the intricacies of Supabase's PostgreSQL change streams, event-driven architectures, and handling race conditions when multiple devices update the same state simultaneously.
-I also learned how to design shared data models, handle platform-specific constraints, and maintain consistent UX patterns across different interaction paradigms.
+I learned Manifest V3, including declarativeNetRequest APIs for blocking websites, service workers for background processing, and managing state across extension components (popup, background, content scripts).
+I also learned Supabase's PostgreSQL change streams, event-driven architectures, and handling race conditions when multiple devices update the same state simultaneously.
+I also learned how to design shared data models and maintain consistent UX patterns across different platforms.
 I also learned how to implement Row Level Security (RLS) policies in Supabase, designing efficient database schemas for blocking sessions and schedules, and ensuring proper authentication flows across all platforms.
-I also learned how to manage blocking state that needs to persist locally (for offline functionality), sync to cloud (for cross-device), and respond to real-time updates required careful orchestration to prevent conflicts and ensure data consistency.
+I also learned how to manage blocking state that needs to persist locally (for offline functionality), sync to cloud (for cross-device), and respond to real-time updates.

 ## Does Your Project Integrate with AI in Any Interesting Way?